-- Computerized tomography (CT).
-A CT scan — also called computerized tomography, or just CT — is an X-ray technique that produces detailed, cross-sectional images of your body's structures.
-CT scans can reveal areas of the lymphatic system that may be blocked.
+- CT scan.
+This X-ray technique produces detailed, cross-sectional images of your body's structures.
+CT scans can reveal blockages in the lymphatic system.

 - Doppler ultrasound.
 This variation of the conventional ultrasound looks at blood flow and pressure by bouncing high-frequency sound waves (ultrasound) off red blood cells.
-Ultrasound can be helpful in finding obstructions.
+Ultrasound can help find obstructions.

 - Radionuclide imaging of your lymphatic system (lymphoscintigraphy).
 During this test you're injected with a radioactive dye and then scanned by a machine.
-The resulting images show the dye moving through your lymph vessels, highlighting areas where the lymph fluid is blocked.
+The resulting images show the dye moving through your lymph vessels, highlighting blockages.

 - Lymphedema.
 Society for Vascular Surgeons. http://www.vascularweb.org/vascularhealth/Pages/lymphedema.aspx?PF=1.
-Accessed Aug.
-25, 2011.
+Accessed Sept.
+17, 2014.

-- Lymphedema.
+- Lymphedema (PDQ): Health professional version.
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/supportivecare/lymphedema/healthprofessional/AllPages/Print.
 Accessed Sept.
 16, 2014.

 - Mohler ER, et al. Clinical manifestations and diagnosis of lymphedema. http://www.uptodate.com/home.
 Accessed Sept.
 16, 2014.